Logan-Lin/quartz-blog/content/conf-paper/icml-2025-oral.md

 > [!quote]
 > Node equivalence is common in graphs, encompassing automorphic equivalence (preserving adjacency under node permutations) and attribute equivalence (nodes with identical attributes).
 Despite their importance for learning node representations, these equivalences are largely ignored by existing graph models.
 To bridge this gap, we propose a GrAph self-supervised Learning framework with Equivalence (GALE) and analyze its connections to existing techniques.

+## Generation

+#### DeFoG: Discrete Flow Matching for Graph Generation ([Poster](https://icml.cc/virtual/2025/poster/45644), [arXiv](https://arxiv.org/abs/2410.04263))

+A graph generation model based on discrete flow matching.

+> [!quote]
+> Graph diffusion models achieve superior performance but face inefficient sampling and limited flexibility due to the tight coupling between training and sampling stages.
+We introduce DeFoG, a novel graph generative framework that disentangles sampling from training, enabling a broader design space for more effective and efficient model optimization.

 # Time Series